jonavarro22/Spellbook-W/README.md

 Scripts utilize **yt-dlp**, a robust tool for downloading YouTube content, including premium videos where applicable.

 ### Text2Ducky Script
-The `Text2Ducky.cmd` script converts a text input file into a DuckyScript-compatible payload.
+The `Text2Ducky.cmd` script converts a text file stored in the same folder as the app into a DuckyScript-compatible payload.
 Useful for automating tasks with a Hak5 USB Rubber Ducky.

 ---